deanwong/ngDatepicker/README.md

 # ng-datepicker

-This project is based on a date-picker control in Taobao Kissy UI lib.
+This project is based on a date-picker control in Taobao Kissy UI lib, [open link](http://fgm.cc/learn/calendar/trip-calendar/demo1.html).
 Just wapper it as a angular directive

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular)